-Our success over the years would not have been possible without the passionate and untiring efforts of our colleagues.
-I wish to take this opportunity to express my heartfelt thanks to my fellow Board members for their insightful guidance, support and valuable contribution, and to our dedicated staff for their hard work, commitment, perseverance, professionalism and inspirational teamwork.
-I am convinced that these qualities will continue to drive the growth of the Group in the years to come.
+Our good performance over the years would not have been possible without the passionate and untiring efforts of our colleagues.
+I wish to take this opportunity to express my heartfelt thanks to my fellow Board members for their insightful guidance and invaluable support, to our diligent and dedicated management team and staff at every level for their hard work, commitment, professionalism and inspirational teamwork.
+I am convinced that these qualities will continue to drive the Group forward in the years to come.
 My gratitude also extends to all of our readers, customers, business partners and investors for their ongoing support.